swift-server/swift-aws-lambda-runtime/readme.md

 > [!WARNING]
 > The Swift AWS Runtime v2 is work in progress.
 We will add more documentation and code examples over time.

+## The Swift AWS Lambda Runtime

+Many modern systems have client components like iOS, macOS or watchOS applications as well as server components that those clients interact with.
+Serverless functions are often the easiest and most efficient way for client application developers to extend their applications into the cloud.

+Serverless functions are increasingly becoming a popular choice for running event-driven or otherwise ad-hoc compute tasks in the cloud.
+They power mission critical microservices and data intensive workloads.
+In many cases, serverless functions allow developers to more easily scale and control compute costs given their on-demand nature.

+When using serverless functions, attention must be given to resource utilization as it directly impacts the costs of the system.
+This is where Swift shines!
+With its low memory footprint, deterministic performance, and quick start time, Swift is a fantastic match for the serverless functions architecture.

+Combine this with Swift's developer friendliness, expressiveness, and emphasis on safety, and we have a solution that is great for developers at all skill levels, scalable, and cost effective.

+Swift AWS Lambda Runtime was designed to make building Lambda functions in Swift simple and safe.
+The library is an implementation of the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context.
+The library provides a multi-tier API that allows building a range of Lambda functions: From quick and simple closures to complex, performance-sensitive event handlers.

 ## Pre-requisites

 - Ensure you have the Swift 6.x toolchain installed.
 You can [install Swift toolchains](https://www.swift.org/install/macos/) from Swift.org